AdobeDocs/campaign.en/help/common/delivery/using/track-and-monitor.md

 What if the deliveries are not being sent and their status remains **Pending**?

 * The execution process is waiting on the availability of some resources.
 The MTA may have not been started.
 Check that your mta@instance modules are launched on your MTA servers and start the MTA module if necessary.
-[Learn more](../../production/using/administration.md).
+[Learn more in Campaign Classic v7 documentation](../../../v7/production/using/administration.md).

 * The delivery may be using an affinity that has not been configured on the sending instance.
 Tip: Check the configuration of traffic management (IP affinity).
 For more on this, see Control outgoing SMTP traffic.